braziljs/eloquente-javascript/02_program_structure.md

 {{index why, "Poignant Guide"}}

-{{figure {url: "img/chapter_picture_2.jpg", alt: "Tentacles holding objects", chapter: framed}}}
+{{figure {url: "img/chapter_picture_2.jpg", alt: "Picture of tentacles holding objects", chapter: framed}}}

-In this chapter, we start to do things that can actually be called _programming_.
+In this chapter, we will start to do things that can actually be called _programming_.
 We will expand our command of the JavaScript language beyond the nouns and sentence fragments we've seen so far, to the point where we can express meaningful prose.